thmxv/tx-lang-cxx/README.md

 ## Backlog

+- Maybe add option to error_token to mark the end of the token or the start
 - Tests for all the error_token paths
 - File name in runtime error
 - Multi-line entry in REPL